OmarTahoun/iedit/README.md

 # iedit

-A simple in browser text editor that uses [**_code mirror librrary_**](https://codemirror.net/) to simulate the look of a IDE.
+A simple in browser text editor that uses [**_code mirror librrary_**](https://codemirror.net/) to simulate the look of an IDE.

-It also provides a live preview for the user to be able to see what he is writting.
+It provides live preview of what is being written.

 ### The tool supports HTML  and Markdown